IslandRock1/Prosjektoppgave_Oystein_Bringsli/README.md

     Implement better searching algorithm for particle collisions (Most fun) Make a better readme
-    Implement a way to save picture/video that scales when simuation can not run at 60 FPS
+    Implement a way to save picture/video that scales when simuation can not run at 60 FPS Potentially remove main from src to build as library.

 ### How to build?
 This simulation uses threepp to render.